 The Company measures the loss allowance for amount due from subsidiary companies at an amount equal to lifetime expected credit losses using the simplified approach in accordance with MFRS 9.
-Based on the current Board of Directors' assessment, amount due from subsidiary companies of RM1,929,124/- is no longer collectable.
+In previous financial year, based on the Board of Directors' assessment, amount due from subsidiary companies of RM1,929,124/- is no longer collectable.
 Therefore, an impairment losses on amount due from subsidiary companies was provided by the Company.